loganjordon/tale/_posts/2020-11-13-objective-morality.md

 In a situation like that, if the colorblind person and I were both moral relativists, it would be my prerogative to let the colorblind person run the red light.
 If my truth statement was, "What you think is true is true for you," then I would be saying that it's true that a red light was green, even when it objectively wasn't.
 It would be (ironically) out of my "moral scope", as a relativist, to try to convince the colorblind person otherwise.
 Imagine the harm that would cause.
 I use this illustration to show you the absolute absurdity of believing in the relativity of truth.
 Things have to either be true or not true—and the same goes for morality.

+## Clear Morality Requires a Clear View of Reality

 Richard Dawkins, the arch-atheist of our generation, explains that he desires morals to be thought out, discussed, and argued.
 Sounds great, right?
 But, wait a second, what are we thinking, discussing, and arguing on the basis of?
 What is our basis for morality?
 Our individual thoughts?

 This same desire to strike moral gold was exactly what we tried to do in my undergraduate ethics classes.
 We would discuss, by logical means no less, what might be thought of as right or wrong outside of an objective moral law.
 The problem with this however was that not every secular viewpoint arrived at the same answers.